konstantinfarrell/konstantinfarrell.github.io/about.md

 - HTML/CSS/SASS
 - SQL/MySQL/PostgreSQL

-I currently work at Portland State University's department for Academic and Research Computing.
-(Until June 30th) We develop, host, and maintain custom, data-driven research web applications for the university and other clients.
-Currently, we maintain and provide support for over 100 applications spanning many widely-used frameworks.

-During my time here I've built applications using Python and the Django Framework, and PHP/LAMP stack.

 My hobbies include writing code, creating music or art, tinkering with electronics and building and inventing.
 I love to put my creative skills to use and I'm always up for finding more opportunities to do so.